chinchalinchin/scrilla/README.md

+# Pynance: A Financial Optimization Application

 This is a financial application that calculates asset correlation, statistics and optimal portfolio allocations using data it retrieves from a variety of sources, chief among them AlphaVantage and Quandl.
-Statistics are calculated using Ito Calculus and should be consistent with the results demanded by Modern Portfolio Theory and Financial Engineering.
-The portfolios are optimized by minimizing the portfolio's variance/volatility, i.e. by finding the optimal spot on the portfolio's efficient frontier.
+Statistics are calculated using [Ito Calculus](https://en.wikipedia.org/wiki/It%C3%B4_calculus) and should be consistent with the results demanded by [Modern Portfolio Theory](https://en.wikipedia.org/wiki/Modern_portfolio_theory) and [Financial Engineering](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_equation).
+The portfolios are optimized by minimizing the portfolio's variance/volatility, i.e. by finding the optimal spot on the portfolio's efficient frontier as defined by the [CAPM model](https://en.wikipedia.org/wiki/Capital_asset_pricing_model).

-The program's functions are wrapped in <b>PyQt5</b> widgets which provide visualizations from <b>matplotlib</b> in addition to the raw output.
+The program's functions are wrapped in <b>[PyQt5](https://doc.qt.io/qtforpython/index.html)</b> widgets which provide visualizations from <b>[matplotlib](https://matplotlib.org/3.3.3/contents.html)</b> in addition to the raw output.

-The program's function can also be wired into a WSGI Application using the Django framework provided in the <i>/server/</i> directory.
+The program's function can also be wired into a WSGI Application using the [Django framework](https://docs.djangoproject.com/en/3.0/intro/tutorial01/) provided in the <i>/server/</i> directory.
 See <b>WSGI Application</b> for more information.
+The WSGI application can be containerized using the <i>Dockerfile</i> in the project root and deployed as a microservice.

 # Set Up